-Great American Ball Park is a home stadium for the first professional baseball team in the US—the Cincinnati Reds.
+The Great American Ball Park is the home stadium for the first professional baseball team in the US—the Cincinnati Reds.
 Thanks to its central location in downtown Cincinnati, Ball Park gives a chance to enjoy the game and explore the Ohio River banks.
 Dining at The Banks might add a tasty twist to your baseball adventures.

 Great American Ball Park Features